tute/talk-welcoming-people/README.md

 ## Do fast first code reviews

-> You need to quickly thank and give useful feedback to people who are already
-> contributing, even if that feedback will include criticism.
->
 > How To Improve Bus Factor In Your Open Source Project - Sumana Harihareswara
 > http://www.harihareswara.net/sumana/2015/8/9/0